SMSpp-Project/tools/README.md

 Then, an aritrary number of `par-i val-i` pairs is allowed: each `par-i` is checked against the existing parameters in `in-cfg`, and if it is found the value `val-i` is put in `out-cfg` following `par-i`, replacing whatever is there in `in-file`.
+Anything that does not contain any of the `par-i` is copied over unchanged (save possibly for the comments, see below).
 Note that each `par-i` *is only replaced once*.
-That *is, the first time (scanning the file from the beginning to the end) that the parameter is found it is put in the output file with the replaced value, but from then on that parameter is ignored.
-This allows to replace parameters that occur multiple times in the file by specifying them multiple times in the command line: the first command-line copy modifies the first occurrence in the file and so on.
+That is, the first time (scanning the file from the beginning to the end) that the parameter is found it is put in the output file with the replaced value, but from then on that `par-i` is ignored.
+This allows to replace parameters that occur multiple times in the original file by specifying them multiple times in the command line: the first command-line copy modifies the first occurrence in the file and so on.

+The module has a compile-time option, commanded by the macro BAREBONES in `chgcfg.cpp`; if activatwd, the produced configuration file will be stripped by all non-necessary comments and comment lines.

 ## Getting help